How to Make Crispy, Juicy Smash Burgers at Home

-Smash burgers are all about contact and heat.
-Press a beef ball onto a ripping-hot surface and you get instant browning, ultra-crispy edges, and a tender, juicy center.
-On a Baking Steel, that sear hits harder and stays consistent burger after burger.
+Smash burgers are all about two things: contact and heat.
+When you press a ball of 80/20 ground beef onto a ripping-hot surface, you get an instant, edge-to-edge sear, ultra-crispy lacy edges, and a tender, juicy center that's impossible to achieve with a regular burger.

 Smash Burger vs. Regular Burger